Crit-Fumble/www.crit-fumble.com/packages/worldanvil/README.md

 ## Features

-- TypeScript definitions for World Anvil API responses
+- TypeScript definitions for World Anvil API responses aligned with the Boromir specification
-- Client implementation for World Anvil API endpoints
+- Client implementation for World Anvil API endpoints with proper HTTP method alignment
 - User authentication and OAuth token management
-- Comprehensive services for worlds, articles, maps, timelines, and more
+- Comprehensive services for worlds, articles, maps, timelines, notes, markers, and more
 - Type-safe API client with automatic error handling
 - Dependency injection support for testing